 Deadline: Open until filled.

-The ACLU-NC’s Legal-Policy Department invites law students to apply for its Immigrants’ Rights Internship.
-Students willing to work with intensity and focus will find an internship at the ACLU-NC a rewarding learning experience.
+The ACLU of Northern California’s Legal-Policy Department invites law students to apply for its Immigrants’ Rights Internship.
+Students willing to work with intensity and focus will find an internship at ACLU NorCal a rewarding learning experience.
 Qualified applicants are enthusiastic, creative, and detail-oriented; have strong research, writing, and oral communication skills; and can articulate a commitment to work for social justice and the ideals of the ACLU.

 About the Legal-Policy Department

-The Immigrant Rights Intern will assist with projects to ensure that the civil rights and civil liberties of immigrants, refugees, asylum-seekers, and other Californians are protected under federal, state, and local law.
-Interns will have the opportunity to conduct legal and policy research, as well as draft memoranda, legal filings, policy reports and other materials that further the litigation and advocacy work of the Immigrant Rights team.
+The Immigrants’ Rights Intern will assist with projects to ensure that the civil rights and civil liberties of immigrants, refugees, asylum-seekers, and other Californians are protected under federal, state, and local law.
 Interns will participate in staff meetings and strategy meetings with coalition partners and assist in fact-gathering for local, state, and federal advocacy efforts through litigation, Freedom of Information Act and Public Records Act requests, field interviews, and other strategies.
 Interns are encouraged to attend and participate in monthly program meetings, where prospective litigation and policy strategies are discussed.
 At times, work may arise that gives interns the opportunity to work across the Department’s six broad program areas, including in the areas of Racial and Economic Justice, Criminal Justice, Technology and Civil Liberties, and Democracy & Civic Engagement.

 Applicants must currently be attending law school.
 Applicants must demonstrate a passion for immigrants’ rights and a commitment to work for social justice and the ideals of the ACLU.
-The Legal-Policy Department accepts 1-2 Immigrants’ Rights interns per term.
+The Legal-Policy Department accepts one to two Immigrants’ Rights interns per term.

 School Year Internships (Spring and Fall Terms)

-- Fall term: Applications will be accepted beginning on or around March 22 for the following Fall term.
+- Fall term: Applications will be accepted beginning on March 20 for the following Fall term.